Machu Picchu and Aguas Calientes

 The city's highest point is Huayna Picchu, which means "New Peak".
 The peak is 2,700 meters high and can

-be reached by a steep and risky trail.
+reached by a steep and risky trail.
 The hike to the top is beautiful, hard and exhausting, but is worth the

-effort.
 The place is really magical !
 From there you have an astonishing view of Machu Picchu and the valleys

-that surround it.
+surround it.
 On top of that mountain there are remains of what was probably a temple that has never

-been finished.
+finished.
 Some say the Inca people would go up that place to meditate and pray.